tlam212/Shoe_App/README.md

 ## How it works?

+- First, click 'shoe crushes' to go through all the shoes
-- Sign up or login
+- Second, sign up
-- Go through all the shoes, search or filter by category and brand
+- Search or filter by categories and brands
 - Use the like button to add your favorite shoes in your dashboard / crush list